kublaj/docs-7/docs.md

 <simpla-img sid="img"></simpla-img>
 ```

-The most basic unit of structuring Simpla data is the Content ID.
+The most basic unit of data structuring in Simpla is the Content ID.
 All Simpla elements require a unique ID to identify their content in your project.
 In most cases you'll want to specify this in the `sid` (Simpla ID) property.

 A Content ID can be any string that doesn't contain spaces or periods (`.`), since Simpla uses periods internally to represent hierarchies.